Lightjohn/Ssh-ultimate-guide/README.md

 ```

 Ready?
 Let's modify the ~/.ssh/config file in your local home.
 For that you
-can use every text editor you want.
+can use any text editor you want.

-A SSH config file works like that:
+An SSH config file works like this:

 ```
 Host machine